Control Data and Function Interface in Generated Code

 On the Function Defaults tab, specify default naming rules for categories of entry-point functions by applying function customization templates in the Code Mappings editor.
 With this technique, a naming rule applies to functions in a category.
 For more information, see Configure Default Code Generation for Functions.

 On the Functions tab, specify names for individual entry-point functions by either directly editing the Function Name column or through a configuration dialog box opened from the Function Preview column.
 Names that you specify override default naming rules specified by function customization templates.
-For more information, see Configure C Code Generation for Model Entry-Point Functions
+For more information, see Configure Generated C Function Interface for Model Entry-Point Functions

 When you set the model configuration parameter Code interface